This functionality is only applicable to the ArchiMate metamodel.

 - Click the new viewpoint definition to open it.
 An empty view is shown.

-- Select an icon for the new view, and add elements and relations to the view to create your custom viewpoint definition.
+- Select an icon for the new view, and add concepts and relations to the view to create your custom viewpoint definition.

 - In the model browser, in your ArchiMate metamodel package, navigate to ArchiMate > Viewpoints > Default Viewpoints.